jerryIsHere/mongodb-ticketing/mongoose-schema/v1/README.md

 An ultimate approach of enabling query middleware with robust referential integrity validation would be:
 1. for delete query, append condition to the filter such that the query only matches deletable document.
 2. for update query, replace the query with aggregate, as $lookup is not avaliable for filter parameter for querys `updateone`.
 Analyze the update modifications and appends $match to the piple for filtering prohibited modification out.
-For examples, if use update the priceTier of ticket x with `updateOne({ _id: objectId }, {$set: { priceTier: val } })` we change the query to aggregate as follows :
+For examples, if use update the priceTier of ticket x with `updateOne({ _id: objectIdx }, {$set: { priceTier: val } })` we change the query to aggregate as follows :
 ```
-{ $match: { _id: objectId } },
+{ $match: { _id: objectIdx } },
 {
     $lookup:
     {